sergiocollado/potpourri/Notes_on_protocols/Notes_on_mobile_communications.md

        ┌─────────┐     ┌───────┐  ┌───────┐  ┌────────┐  ┌───────┐ ┌────────┐
        │  NSSF   │     │  NEF  │  │  NRF  │  │  PCF   │  │  UDM  │ │   AF   │                NSSF: Network Slice Selection Function - slicing in 5G
        └────┬────┘     └───┬───┘  └───┬───┘  └───┬────┘  └───┬───┘ └───┬────┘                NEF:  Network Exposure Function - (5G security related)
-            │              │          │          │           │         │                     NRF:  Network Repository Function -  "controls" the other NFs by providing support for NF register, deregister and update service to NF and their services.
+            │              │          │          │           │         │                     NRF:  Network Repository Function -  stores the profiles of the other NFs by providing support for NF register, deregister and update service to NF and their services.
             │              │          │          │           │         │                     PCF:  Policy Control Function - controls that the user data traffic does not exceed the negotiated bearer(s) capacities
             │              │          │          │           │         │                     UDM:  Unified Data Management - functionally similar to 3G and 4G's HSS (and 2G's HLR)
     ───────┬┴──────────────┴────┬─────┴─────┬────┴───────────┴─────────┴─────────            AF:   Application Function - controlling the application(s)